themangosteen/lpy-lsystems-blender-addon/README.txt

 3. place lindenmaker in <blender scripts dir>/addons
 4. start Blender and enable the addon from "Preferenecs" > "Add-ons"

+Note: To determine the path of <blender scripts dir> on your system, refer to [5].

 --- USAGE -----------------------------------------------------------

 The Lindenmaker panel can be found in the 3D View Tool Shelf (open via <T> key).

 Before using the add-on, a valid L-Py L-system definition file (.lpy) has to be provided.
-For information and examples on how to write these, refer to the official L-Py documentation [5].
+For information and examples on how to write these, refer to the official L-Py documentation [6].

 --- SUPPORTED TURTLE COMMANDS ---